milanaryal/milanaryal.github.io/_posts/2015-11-07-self-hosting-google-web-fonts.md

 *NPM packages for Open Source typefaces --- making it easier to self-host webfonts.*

-With typefaces as NPM packages, you could do something like `npm install --save typeface-open-sans` which would install a package containing both the font-face css and font files and then in your project's entry file add `require('typeface-open-sans)` and... you're done.
+With typefaces as NPM packages, you could do something like `npm install --save typeface-open-sans` which would install a package containing both the font-face css and font files and then in your project's entry file add `require('typeface-open-sans')` and... you're done.

 #### [Openfonts](https://github.com/bedlaj/openfonts){: rel="nofollow" }